-1. Same Lender Refinance Same lender refinance is only eligible for enrollment if all the following conditions
+Same Lender Refinance Same lender refinance is only eligible for enrollment if all the following conditions are met:

-Same Lender Refinance Loan is NOT enrolled in SBLGP Loan is enrolled in SBGLP Refinance is based on new underwriting.
-Refinance is based on new underwriting.
-Refinance includes a meaningful advancement of new monies.
+Loan is enrolled in SBGLP Refinance is based on new underwriting.
 New loan documents and guarantee documents are executed.
-Sole purpose is not refinancing debt with same lender (not just refinancing to refinance) indicated by a written benefit to the borrower.
-Sole purpose is not refinancing debt with same lender (not just refinancing to refinance) indicated by a written benefit to the borrower.
-Prior loan or line-of-credit has already matured.
-Maturity was not accelerated.
-The prior loan has been paid as agreed and the borrower is not in default.
+Sole purpose is not refinancing debt with same lender (not just refinancing to refinance) indicated by a written benefit to the borrower. underwriting.
+2. New loan documents and guarantee documents are executed.
+3. Sole purpose is not refinancing debt with same lender (not just refinancing to refinance) indicated by a written documents are executed.
+3. Sole purpose is not refinancing debt with same lender (not just refinancing to refinance) indicated by a written with same lender (not just refinancing to refinance) indicated by a written The prior loan has been paid as agreed and the borrower is not in default.
 Other situations may be eligible with IBank exception.
-5. The prior loan has been paid as agreed and the borrower is not in default.
-Other situations may be eligible with IBank exception.
 The guarantee percentage cannot increase with the new loan.
-6. The guarantee percentage must be blended - providing a 0% guarantee on existing lender debt and up to 80% guarantee on new debt.
-Example: \$100,000 @ 0% = \$0 (existing debt) \$400,000 @ 80% = \$320,000 (new debt) \$500,000 @ 64% = \$320,000 (total)